sakurakhadag/warmspringwinds.github.io/_posts/2016-12-18-image-segmentation-with-tensorflow-using-cnns-and-conditional-random-fields.md

 The approach is described in the _Semantic Image Segmentation with Deep Convolutional Nets and Fully Connected CRFs_ by Chen et al. In this post we will only use CRF post-processing stage to show how it can improve the results.

-It is also worth mentioning that the current model was trained using dropout.
+It is also worth mentioning that the current model was trained with dropout applied to fully connected layers (fully connected layers that we casted to convolutional ones).
 This approach is described in _Dropout: a simple way to prevent neural networks from overfitting_ by Srivastava et al. _Dropout_ is a regularization technique for training networks.
 It has a very good theoretical description while the implementation is very simple: we just randomly choose a certain number of neurons during each training step, perform